DIY macrame chain link garland (paper chain style)

-Today’s post was inspired by an email from a reader who wanted to replicate a crochet chain link garland with macrame and I thought it was an excellent idea for a macrame tutorial.
+Today’s post was inspired by an email from a reader who wanted to replicate a crochet chain-link garland with macrame, and I thought it was an excellent idea for a macrame tutorial.

-How to make a chain link garland with macrame yarn
+How to make a macrame chain-link garland

 As kids, you learn how to make paper chain garlands.
 At least I did that in kindergarten in Germany, haha.
 A bit of construction paper and glue is all that’s needed.